bahaidev/bahai-reflib-data/README.md

 ## To-dos

-1. Add the Persian (or means to build).
-(The Arabic has not been ported to the new site.)
 1. Utilize in restoration of **webextensions**-based Bahá'í Reference Library Wiki Overlay add-on

 ## Possible to-dos

+1. Waiting: Once ready, add the **Arabic** or any other languages added later (The Arabic has not been ported to the new site.)
+Should just need to populate the `allLanguages` array.
+(We could scrape "Other languages" from <https://www.bahai.org/library/> but no telling if that structure will stay the same.)
 1. **RSS feed for new additions** to the library (based on a date-detected field)